 Cashless Gaming is Gaining Ground – ACS PlayOn

 In January, the STRAT in Las Vegas rolled out ACS PlayOn machines.
 The system allows guests to withdraw anywhere from $50 to $3,000 during roulette and blackjack play.
-In addition, PlayOnSM allows customers access to their own funds at a gaming position without setting up a new account or getting a new card.
-These are already in use at The Palms, The Strat, and the D in Las Vegas, and the Atlantis Casino in Reno.
+In addition, PlayOnSM allows customers access to their funds at a gaming position without setting up a new account or getting a new card.
+These are already used at The Palms, The Strat, the D in Las Vegas, and the Atlantis Casino in Reno.

 Recently, Everi the CashClub Wallet.
 It consolidates payment options for players when integrated with CashClub and the company’s full-service kiosks.
 Also, CashClub Wallet allows players to store multiple payment methods, move funds in and out of the casino, and manage spending limits.
-Supporting responsible gaming, managing spending limits is probably the most important aspect to the player.
+Supporting responsible gaming and managing spending limits is probably the most critical aspect for the player.